 Anterior cord syndrome is a spinal injury.
-There are many types of injuries that can affect the spinal cord.
+There are many types of injuries that can affect the spinal cord and cause Anterior Cord syndrome.
 The c spine, or cervical spine, could be impacted.
 Cord compression is a possible problem.
 With spinal cord compression patients might have symptoms such as myelopathy, including cervical myelopathy, or they could have a bulging disc in the neck.
 The spinal cord can be compressed anywhere in the cervical, thoracic, or lumbar regions.
 There are several causes of spinal cord compression and anterior cord syndrome, such as osteoarthritis, rheumatoid arthritis, tumor, bone diseases, spinal injury, infection, or abnormal alignment.1 Myelopathy means that neural signals are interrupted, due to inflammation, tumor, degeneration, trauma, viruses, or autoimmune disorders, for example.
 Some symptoms include numbness, weakness, stiffness, loss of balance, neck pain, or urinary troubles.2 Besides spinal compression, patients may present with a compression fracture, central cord syndrome, or anterior cord syndrome.
 Central cord syndrome is an acute injury that leads to motor functioning impairment (especially to the upper extremities), bladder dysfunction, and “sensory loss below the level of injury”.3 Automobile accidents cause most of the spinal cord injuries, and “males represent 81.2% of all reported SCIs”.
 Sports-related SCIs (spina cord injuries) typically affect people under 30, as younger people are more prone to push themselves harder for longer and sometimes forget to properly warm up and cool down.
 Anterior cord syndrome is due to injury to the anterior spinal cord.
 As a result, patients “feel some types of crude sensation” due to the posterior spinal cord, “but movement and more detailed sensation are lost”.4

 About Anterior Cord Syndrome